royaltm/node-murmurhash-native/README.md

 TypeScript
 ----------

-`murmurhash-native` is ready for the TypeScript without any external declarations.
+`murmurhash-native` is [ready][typescript-docs] for the TypeScript without any external declarations.
 However this module is node-specific package, if you're going to use it in TypeScript, do not forget to include `@types/node` and enable `es2015` language features in your `tsconfig.json`.

 Make a hash:
 ------------